Refine Neutrino Events Reconstruction with BEiT-3: Introduction

-BEiT-3 \citep{wang2022image} is a general-purpose multimodal foundation model based on Magneto \citep{wang2022foundation}.
-And it can be used by importing $\texttt{torchscale}$ \citep{ma2022torchscale}, which is an open-source toolkit that enables scaling Transformers both efficiently and effectively.
-ISeeCube is a pure Transformer model based on $\texttt{torchscale}$.
-A pure Transformer struture has been proven powerful in many Machine Learning missions, and in Neutrino Events Reconstruction through this competition.
-And by utilizing the highly integrated $\texttt{torchscale}$, it is easier for refining, maintaining and testing.
+BEiT-3 \cite{wang2022image} is a general-purpose multimodal foundation model based on Magneto \cite{wang2022foundation}.
+And it can be used by importing $\texttt{TorchScale}$ \cite{ma2022torchscale}, which is an open-source toolkit that enables scaling Transformers both efficiently and effectively.
+ISeeCube is a pure Transformer model based on $\texttt{TorchScale}$.
+A pure Transformer structure has been proven powerful in many Machine Learning missions, and in Neutrino Events Reconstruction through this competition.
+And by utilizing the highly integrated $\texttt{TorchScale}$, it is easier for refining, maintaining and testing.

-For upcoming neutrino observatories such as TRIDENT \citep{ye2022proposal} and HUNT \citep{huang2023proposal}, considering that (a) they also observe astrophysical neutrinos and (b) their structure is close to IceCube that they are composed of several strings, there's a great chance that ISeeCube can also be used for these observatories.
+For upcoming neutrino observatories such as TRIDENT \cite{ye2023multi} and HUNT \cite{huang2023proposal}, considering that (a) they also observe astrophysical neutrinos and (b) their structure is close to IceCube that they are also composed of several strings of Digital Optical Modules (DOMs), there's a great chance that ISeeCube can also be used for these observatories.

-The paper is structured as follows: Section \ref{sec:headings2} summarize Neutrino Events Reconstruction based on CNN or GNN, and some of the top solutions in this Kaggle competition that uses transformer.
-We present ISeeCube as a pure Transformer structure for Neutrino Events Reconstruction in Sec. \ref{sec:headings3}, whose adaptability and advantages are explained in detail.
-Also, Mean Squared Error (MSE) Loss is introduced as a more suitable loss function for ISeeCube.
-Followed by Sec. \ref{sec:headings4} on the comparison of $2^{\textrm{nd}}$ place solution and ISeeCube.
-In Sec. \ref{sec:headings5} we discuss the potential of ISeeCube and challenges in other missions such as energy reconstruction and cascade/track event classification.
+The paper is structured as follows: Section \ref{sec:headings2} summarize Neutrino Events Reconstruction methods and some of the top solutions in this Kaggle competition.
+We present ISeeCube as a pure Transformer structure for Neutrino Events Reconstruction in section~\ref{sec:headings3}, and compare regression models and classification models.
+Followed by section~\ref{sec:headings4} we describe the dataset and the training process, and we evaluate the azimuthal and zenithal distribution of the prediction made by regression and classification models.
+In section~\ref{sec:headings5} we discuss the potential of ISeeCube and challenges in other missions such as energy reconstruction and cascade/track event classification.